Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 ```

 We now have an _overfit_ price response function that we can use to forecast sales at different price levels.
 Since this concept may be unfamiliar to you we'll take a minute to explain what is going on here. __fit <- lm(sales$sales~poly(sales$price,2,raw=TRUE))__ is using the __lm__ function (linear model) to fit a line to our data points.
 We aren't necessarily looking for the best fit in this example.
-The function __f_get_sales()__ simply takes the coefficients generated by the model stored in  __fit__ and builds an equation that we can use to plug price values into the eqation to give us sales values (y) in terms of price (x).
+The function __f_get_sales()__ simply takes the coefficients generated by the model stored in  __fit__ and builds an equation that we can use to plug price values into the equation to give us sales values (y) in terms of price (x).
 This might look a little scary, but it is really just middle-school algebra at this stage.

 The equation in our function __sales <- coef(fit)[1] + (coef(fit)[2]*new_price + (coef(fit)[3] * new_price^2))__ is nothing more than a rearranged linear equation with a second degree exponent.
 A linear equation such as the equation that would fit the line in figure \@ref(fig:prfa) would take this familiar form: